DougBeney/jekyll-pug/README.md

 **The main difference**: Jekyll-Pug is a plugin and Jekyll-Bliss is a wrapper that goes on top of Jekyll.
 Jekyll-Bliss does all of the heavy lifting (Pug/Sass compiling, minification) and leaves Jekyll to build your site. *This results in faster compile times*.

-In short:

-- Jekyll-Pug is more stable and is a Ruby gem.
-- Jekyll-Bliss is beta software, but compiles sites faster.
-It is a Node module, installed through NPM.

-Here is the mission statement of Jekyll-Bliss:
+Here is the goal of Jekyll-Bliss:

 > The aims of this project is to allow Jekyll-Bliss to do all of the heavy-lifting (Markdown, JS, Sass/SCSS, Pug compilation, etc) and allow Jekyll to do the smallest amount of work possible - compiling HTML files.